AxisCommunications/media-stream-library-js/README.md

-If you want the smallest possible bundle, you can import directly from `media-stream-library/dist/esm/index.browser.js` and then make sure to properly resolve everything in your own webpack config (you can check our own `webpack.config.js` as en example how to write fallbacks for the browserify packages).
+If you want the smallest possible bundle, you can import directly from `media-stream-library/dist/esm/index.browser.js` and then make sure to properly resolve everything in your own webpack config (you can check our own `webpack.config.js` as an example how to write fallbacks for the browserify packages).
+The browserify dependencies are included as package dependencies, so you should already have them installed.

 ### Components and pipelines